Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 password manager Tool password manager password vault Stores and generates credentials Do not confuse with browser autofill

-Start by writing one sentence that states the actual topic as narrowly as possible.
+Start by writing one sentence that captures the actual scope of the article.

 • Broad: workplace technology